webis-de/archive-query-log/README.md

 ## Development

-Refer to the local [Python installation](#installation-python-from-source) instructions to setup the development environment and install the dependencies.
+Refer to the local [Python installation](#installation-python-from-source) instructions to set up the development environment and install the dependencies.

 After having implemented a new feature, you should the check code format, inspect common LINT errors,